American Forts: East

 (1886 - present), Springfield

-A state National Guard summer training camp and present-day headquarters located on the north-side of town.
+A state National Guard summer training camp and present-day headquarters located on the north side of town.
 Site was too small to be the state muster camp in 1898, so Camp Tanner (see below) was established for the overflow.
-The Illinois State Military Museum is here at 1301 North MacArthur Blvd..
+Of interest here on post is the Illinois State Military Museum at 1301 North MacArthur Blvd..

 Camp Tanner